bin-soo/CS150A-Project/README.md

 ### dataset seperation
 k-fold cross validation for each expert
 ## Classification
-### Bagging - soft voting of L experts (classifiers) with base acc as weight
+### Bagging and Stacking - soft voting of L experts (classifiers) with base acc as weight
-with/without dropout in val for bagging
 Base expert:
-  - Autogluon
+  - SVC
   - FCNN
   - XGBoost
   - RandomForest